 If you feel that your marriage is broken and living in the relationship is already causing a decline in physical and emotional health, please reach out for help.
 Talk to a friend, pastor, or counselor.
 Seek medical attention when necessary.
 It is not o.k. to feel miserable.
 Take steps, baby steps if necessary, to get the help you need to evaluate your situation and take corrective action for your health and your family.

 Strategy #1: Find Reasonable and Experienced Legal Counsel.
-Divorce lawyers often unwittingly play a role in escalating negative emotions and unnecessarily complicating matters for their client.
+Orlando divorce attorneys often unwittingly play a role in escalating negative emotions and unnecessarily complicating matters for their client.
 This is not only unfortunate, but sometimes tragic for an emotionally traumatized divorce client.
 Our job as legal professionals is to resolve conflict, not add fuel to the fire.
 Consult an attorney to get some perspective on the legalities involved in obtaining a divorce.
 Talk with several experienced attorneys, if necessary, and find an experienced attorney who will listen and offer sound advice.
 Try to listen with an objective ear to the attorney’s analysis and advice.
 It may not necessarily be what you want to hear, but it may just be what is in your best interest.
 Bring someone with you to the legal conference that you know, trust and has your best interests at heart.
 Divorce is a complex subject with many moving parts and puzzle pieces.
 I find it is often immensely helpful to have someone you trust accompany you to at least the first legal conference.

 Strategy #2: Encourage Settlement.
 There are many ways of obtaining a divorce.
 I am always in favor of early settlement whenever possible to minimize or avoid conflict, preserve financial resources, and protect the family.
 You may not have had a successful marriage, but you may still have a successful divorce.
 Perspective is everything.
 Sometimes people seeking a divorce are truly hurt or angry.
 The emotional cloud that hangs over the divorce process often makes it incredibly difficult for a person to think clearly and make long term critical life decisions.
 You should be able to depend on your attorney to keep you informed, answer your questions, and help you make decisions to resolve your family law dispute.
 Knowing when to compromise is key to resolving family law disputes in the long run.